‘Teen Wolf’ Nude: Leaked Photos Of Cody Christian, Tyler Posey Cause Embarrassment

 “As what happened to Cody, now there’s a supposed video of Tyler naked on the web.
 Don’t spread it and don’t watch it if u love Tyler!
 This is not alright!
 It’s his privacy as Cody.
 How would u feel if that happened to you?
 Respect their privacy!
 Tyler, u must know we are with you on this and I love u no matter what!
 Always sincerity.
 Love you.
 Please respect!”

-Since the Teen Wolf nude leak, neither Cody Christian nor Tyler Posey have posted anything on Twitter or Instagram.
+Since the Teen Wolf nude leak, neither Cody Christian nor Tyler Posey has posted anything on Twitter or Instagram.
 Neither has spoken out about the supposed leak or addressed it with their fans.
 As you can see above, fans are trying their best to support these actors by not looking at the nude images and videos and not sharing them with friends.

 According to Just Jared, Teen Wolf fans managed to trend “#WeRespectYouCody” over the weekend, to show their support for Cody.
 Since Tyler Posey’s pictures were recently leaked, something similar is expected to happen as the news reaches more and more people.

-Teen Wolf nude leak puts Cody Christian and Tyler Posey in “good company.”
+The Teen Wolf nude leak puts Cody Christian and Tyler Posey in “good company.”
 Several other celebs have been hacked and have had their personal nude photos and videos plastered all over the internet.
 Perhaps a few of the most reported were Jennifer Lawrence, Jennette McCurdy, and Leslie Jones.

 It seems that each time there is a nude photo leak of this nature, people resort to the same thing: If you don’t want naked pictures of yourself on the internet, you’re better off not taking/keeping any.
 Maybe these Teen Wolf stars didn’t get the memo.